bklee095/R-Wine-Classification/README.md

 The original decision tree with default rpart() function settings yielded accuracy level of 0.9111.
 While this is still a superb performance, grid search was deployed in order to seek for a better hyperparameter setting for the model.
 Tuning the parameters provided a few options where the accuracy increased by about 0.0222.

+Additionally, observing the decision tree diagram explains why this model could perform so well with this dataset.
+The first split uses the variable _color intensity_, which categorizes most of the lighter colored wines to cultivar #2.
+After that, the rest of the observations are split using the _flavonoids_ level, where the wines with lower flavonoids level are all identified as cultivar #3.
+Lastly, the _Proline_ level is used the categorize the remainder of the observations, where the cases with higher proline level are categorized as cultivar #1.
+The dataset was rather clear cut with a small amount of outliers and clear trends, therefore, even a simple supervised machine learning algorithm could yield high classification accuracy.